neonevm/neon-evm.docs/devportal/testnet/deploy_contract_via_remix.md

 ### Set the Remix environment

 **Step 1.** For Remix to be used to load a smart contract into the EVM-loader, Remix must be connected to your MetaMask wallet and run in the `Injected Web3` environment.
 Go to http://remix.ethereum.org/ and open the `Remix - Ethereum IDE` web application.
-In the left side menu, select `File explorers` (second button).
-The `FILE EXPLOPERS` menu will be active.
+In the left side menu, select `File explorers`.
+The `FILE EXPLOPERS` menu will be active (Fig. 1).
-In the "Environment" field, select `Injected Web3` to connect to localhost (Fig. 1).

 <p align="center"> <img width="700" src="./images/remix-1.png" /> </p>
 <p align="center"> Fig. 1 - Connecting to localhost </p>